ente-io/ente/auth/migration-guides/authy.md

 ---

 Migrating from Authy can be tiring, as you cannot export your 2FA codes through the app, meaning that you would have to reconfigure 2FA for all of your accounts for your new 2FA authenticator.
-But do not fear, as there are much simpler ways to migrate from Authy to ente!
+However, easier ways exist to export your codes out of Authy.
+This guide will cover two of the most used methods for mograting from Authy to ente Authenticator.

 > [!CAUTION]
 > Under any circumstances, do **NOT** share any JSON and TXT files generated using this guide, as they contain your **unencrypted** TOTP secrets!